 |Response to Change||Following a Plan|

-What the above describes is the innate flexibility and collaboration that Agile facilitates over other project management approaches such as Waterfall.
+What the above describes emphasises the major difference between Agile and Waterfall testing.
+This is the innate flexibility and collaboration that Agile facilitates over other project management approaches such as Waterfall.

-The Agile project methodology is an iterative overlapping approach to software development projects.
-What this means is that the product goes through multiple consecutive cycles of planning, building and testing functionality, acquiring acceptance from the client as we go rather than at the end when the product is finished which tends to result in a costly reworking of the entire app.
+The Agile project methodology is an iterative, overlapping approach to software development projects.
+What this means is that the product goes through multiple consecutive cycles of planning, building, and testing functionality.
+In leveraging Agile testing, we can acquire acceptance from the client as we go rather than at the end when the product is finished.
+Doing so at the end tends to result in a costly reworking of the entire app.

 What Agile enables as an approach to project management is:

-- Flexibility to allow for changes that naturally arise from seeing a product come to life which can be made throughout the process rather than at the end of the project.
+- Flexibility to allow for changes that naturally arise from seeing a product come to life.
+These changes can be made throughout the process rather than at the end of the project.

 - A sense of collaboration and rapport between client and supplier as they work together to develop a built-for-purpose product.